fxknorr/consistent-control-logic-design/README.md

 	* UML2NMF transformation

 * Python Source
-	* EExample for theout of scope json to xmi 'transformation'
+	* Example for theout of scope json to xmi 'transformation'